-To assess a vendor’s capabilities, ask the following questions:
+To assess a B2B data provider’s capabilities, ask the following questions:

-- Does the vendor support the platforms you need to integrate with for your use cases?
+- Does the B2B data provider support the platforms you need to integrate with for your use cases?

-- Can the vendor connect with those systems securely?
+- Can the B2B data provider connect with those systems securely?
 Does your company require specific security protocols or certificates to connect to your CRM or marketing automation?

-- Does the vendor support mapping fields from their system to yours in a way that fits your use case (AKA custom field mapping)?
+- Do the B2B data providers support mapping fields from their system to yours in a way that fits your use case (AKA custom field mapping)?

 - Does the vendor provide operational features such as CRM sync logs so you can later determine what they’ve done or entered into your CRM?
 In the event that you find a data error in your system, these logs can be used to identify the root cause.

-Performing an actual test of the vendor’s CRM integration can be difficult because of security concerns.
-To give a vendor full access to your system, you’ll likely need to sign NDAs and follow a more involved process.
+Performing an actual test of the B2B data provider’s CRM integration can be difficult because of security concerns.
+To give a B2B data provider full access to your system, you’ll likely need to sign NDAs and follow a more involved process.
 Determine for yourself if you want to run a quick test on capabilities or perform a full assessment (involves more people, more approvals, legal coverage—do you want to do all that?).

 Ask these questions to address your cost concerns:

 - Can I get a good cost per record?